islamicity24/AmazonCity/MOd 10 Automating Infrastructure Deployment Lab .md

 Note: In this first challenge, you manually copied the website files into the bucket.
 You can also perform this action by using a custom resource from AWS CloudFormation, combined with an AWS Lambda function.
 Both of these resources can be defined in an AWS CloudFormation template.
 This approach is a more advanced use of AWS CloudFormation beyond the scope of this lab.
 However, if you are interested in this topic, refer to the AWS Lambda-backed custom resources page in the AWS Documentation.

+# New business requirement: Storing templates in a version control system (Challenge #2)
+The café team was impressed that Sofía configured an entire static website by using an AWS CloudFormation template.
+Given this success, the team decided that they would like to expand their use of infrastructure as code (IaC) to build out other application resources in the AWS account.

+The team understands that it is a best practice to store IaC templates in a version control system, so they asked Sofía to take on this challenge.
+Sofía spoke with Mateo about this new business requirement when he stopped by the café.
+He mentioned that AWS CodeCommit would be a good choice for storing templates and managing version control for them.
+Mateo created a CodeCommit repository with some sample AWS CloudFormation templates in it.
+Sofía is eager to start using this code repository.

 ## Task 3: Cloning a CodeCommit repository that contains AWS CloudFormation templates
 In this task, you will work as Sofía to clone a CodeCommit repository.
 The café team will use the repository to store and control the versions of the AWS CloudFormation templates.

-Browse to the CodeCommit service and in your account, notice the repository that is named CFTemplatesRepo. codecommit
+24. Browse to the CodeCommit service and in your account, notice the repository that is named **_CFTemplatesRepo_**. codecommit

  CodeCommit is a source control service that can be used to host Git-based repositories.
 It can be used in a way that's similar to GitHub repositories.
 For details about AWS CodeCommit, see the AWS Documentation.

-Choose CFTemplatesRepo and then choose the templates folder.
+25. Choose CFTemplatesRepo and then choose the templates folder.

 Notice that it has AWS CloudFormation templates in it.